OmarAhmed8581/Vehicle-Speed-GPS/README.md

 # Vehicle Speed GPS

-speeder sounds for my EV bike.

-It should use the accelerometer/GPS of the phone to check gather speed/acceleration data and be able to connect to a bluetooth speaker to play all this louder.

-In the file I send, there are

--all the sounds that you need

--a description for each + examples of similar projects but more complex

-About the app.
-It should have a start button to start the sound simulation, and a stop button.
-It should play the different sounds smoothly to simulate a star was speeder based on acceleration and speed.

-Let's have a call if you want more details.

-**Files description**

 1-Boot: When you start your vehicule / press the button start on the app.
 Also when you decelerate Play 0 - 11 seconds then a loop of 5- to 10 seconds to have a smooth and steady engin simulation Play 12 - 19 seconds when decelerating